spacelift-io/user-documentation/docs/concepts/policy/approval-policy.md

       "message": "string - commit message"
     },
+    "created_at": "number - creation Unix timestamp in nanoseconds", "creator_session": {
+      "admin": "boolean - is the current user a Spacelift admin", "creator_ip": "string - IP address of the user who created the session", "login": "string - username of the creator", "name": "string - full name of the creator", "teams": ["string - names of teams the creator was a member of"], "machine": "boolean - whether the run was initiated by a human or a machine" },
-    "created_at": "number - creation Unix timestamp in nanoseconds", "drift_detection": "boolean - is this a drift detection run", "id": "string - the run ID",
+    "drift_detection": "boolean - is this a drift detection run", "id": "string - the run ID",
     "runtime_config": {